 I have both for a variety of reasons.
 You can use either machine to make a pressure cooker roast.
 Since you aren’t air frying anything it doesn’t matter.
 The Foodi is larger but has the hot air function.

 Instant Pot recipes can be used in the Foodi with no alterations.

 We have the answer to that!!
-Use these instructions to make a pressure cooker frozen roast, or this one if it is defrosted.
+Below are instructions on how to make a frozen roast in a Ninja Foodi, or this one if it is defrosted.
 Then you’ll be set either way so dinner will be done in no time at all.

 I wouldn’t use this kitchen appliance for large pieces of meat.
 That only has a grill and air fryer function.
 You really need to pressure cook first.
 I use my Ninja Foodi grill for steaks and air fryer roast that is cut into smaller slices.